Respite and funding options

 There are many ways in which respite can be provided and services will vary from region to region.
 But some examples of respite options include:

 In home respite - A paid worker provides assistance and support to a person with a disability in their own home.
-Every Local Government Area (LGA) has a Home and Community Care (HACC) program that provides respite for people with a disability.
+Local councils & shires provide a range of child and family services including Home and Community Care (HACC) that may be able to provide respite for families of a child/adult with a disability.

 Emergency respite - Annecto can provide an emergency after-hours response service (EARS) 24/7 short term personal care, respite, crisis management, telephone support & in-home support.

-Host Carers - This type of program recruits volunteer host carers and matches them to a child with a disability.
+Host Carers (or family matching) - This type of program recruits volunteer host carers and matches them to a child with a disability.
 The host cares for the child on a regular basis, ideally one weekend a month, in their own home, although care arrangements can be flexible.
+Organisations that offer these services are Interchange, Extended Families & FamilyCare.

 Facility based respite - Facility based respite can be a planned experience or accessed in an emergency.
 Respite stays may range from one night through to an extended period.